William Allen High School: William Allen High School

-In 1972 the Mack and Farr buildings were closed and torn down the next year.
-Also that year the Coffield athletic field was redeveloped and the new William Allen High School gymnasium/natatorium was erected on the site.
-In 1975, a Library-Science Center was built on the site of the Little Palestra that was torn down in 1973.
+In 1972, the Mack and Farr buildings were closed and torn down the next year.
+Also that year, the Coffield athletic field was redeveloped, and the new William Allen High School gymnasium/natatorium was erected on the site.
+In 1975, a Library-Science Center was built on the Little Palestra site, which was torn down in 1973.

+21st century

-The Coffield Stadium seats that were moved to the ASD stadium in 1955 were torn down in 2002 as part of the renovation of J. Birney Crum Stadium.
-In 2010 a new 9th grade center was built on the former St. Cloud Building site, at the corner of Linden and St. Cloud streets.
-It was then dedicated as the "Clifford S. Bartholomew Building".
+The Coffield Stadium seats that were moved to the ASD Stadium in 1955 were torn down in 2002 as part of the renovation of J. Birney Crum Stadium, which is now the largest high school football stadium in the Mid-Atlantic U.S. In 2010, a new 9th-grade center was built on the former St. Cloud Building site at the corner of Linden and St. Cloud streets.
+It was then dedicated as the "Clifford S. Bartholomew Building."

-In 2010 and 2011, the largest and most expensive renovation in the schools' history took place to 7 other campus buildings.
+In 2010 and 2011, the largest and most expensive renovation in the school's history was undertaken, including seven other campus buildings.
 These renovations were made while maintaining the architectural features in the older structures.
-All of the remaining buildings were gutted, and each one receiving new; walls, ceilings, floors, windows, paint, doors/ stairwells, and air conditioning throughout all 7 buildings.
-New dance studios were constructed on the first floor of the Annex Building 2 with proper floors/mats.
-Art rooms, chorus and band facilities, were constructed in the Linden Building 6 and 7.
-Art Labs were equipped with proper tables, lighting and tech.
-In the other buildings, renovations include, up graded science lab equipment, new tables in the cafeterias, a multimedia center, and upgrades in the black box theater, and hundreds of new and refurbished class room spaces, also, elevators were put in buildings that were without and accessible facilities were created for the disabled.
+All the remaining buildings were gutted, and each received new walls, ceilings, floors, windows, paint, doors, stairwells, and air conditioning throughout all seven buildings.
+New dance studios were constructed on the first floor of the Annex Building 2 with proper floors and mats.
+Art rooms, chorus, and band facilities were constructed in the Linden Buildings 6 and 7.
+Art Labs were equipped with proper tables, lighting, and technologies.
+In the other buildings, renovations include upgraded science lab equipment, new tables in the cafeterias, a multimedia center, upgrades in the black box theater, hundreds of new and refurbished classroom spaces, and elevators were installed in buildings that to provide accessible facilities for the disabled.